 Handling complex processes in no time

 Imagine that your documentation is scattered and incomplete.
 Time is of the essence as the first deadlines are imminent.
 In such a situation, Adobe FrameMaker is the ideal editing tool to design a template that can handle all complex, diverse tasks and processes in no time.
 Phew, you made it!
 But then, various requests force you to further explore the functionalities in FrameMaker in order to meet the customer’s demands.
-For example, your clients always prefer to have all the information within reach.
+For example, your clients prefer to have all the information within reach at all times.
 In many cases, this almost proves to be an impossible task.
 Using Adobe FrameMaker, however, you can easily create image maps with hot spots which allow the user to decide freely on which topic they require more detailed information.

 Key take away for the audience